 This was largely because the first emission controlled motors were the same as those designed in the 1950's.
 Emission controlls were just "hung on" them to meet federal pollution standards.

 To be a good mechanic today requires skills not dreamed of in the 1970's.
-Unfortunately, many technicians are unable to keep up.
-Even if they're up to date in their knowledge, they may not have the latest equipment and information needed for your car.
-Just as an underqualified doctor can kill patients, underqualified mechanics can kill your car: AND YOUR BANK ACCOUNT AT THE SAME TIME!
+Unfortunately, many a mechanic is unable to keep up.
+Even if a mechanic is up to date in their knowledge, they may not have the latest equipment and information needed for your car.
+Just as an underqualified doctor can kill patients, an underqualified mechanic can kill your car: AND YOUR BANK ACCOUNT AT THE SAME TIME!

 Check out this site!
 I've tried to explain every system of your car as plainly as possible.
 This will help you communicate better with your mechanic.
 If you're in the Gainesville area, come on by: Remember, we'll always "look for free!"
 This means we'll look under your hood, take a drive with you, and give a free estimate for either the repair needed or how much diagnostic time will be required to find out exactly what is wrong with your vehicle.

-Think a repair shop is taking you for a ride?
+Think a mechanic shop is taking you for a ride?
 Maybe I can help.

 Ever wish you had a friend who owned a shop?
 You could call him up and ask for advice.
 When a shop told you a bunch of stuff that made no sense, he'd call them up.
 Sometimes he'd tell you the shop was telling you the truth.
 Other times, he'd talk to the shop, and their story to you would change: for the better and cheaper.
 Occasionally, he'd tell you to tow your car out of there as quickly as you can: they're trying to RIP YOU OFF!!!